henriqueferro/my-sandbox-lab/native-spring-ai/README.md

-# Native Spring AI
+# Native Spring AI Example

-This is a learning recommendation service built with Spring AI, OpeAI, and GraalVM.
+This is a OCI learning recommendation service built with Spring AI, OpeAI, and GraalVM.
 The base is a regular Spring app, and the integration with OpenAI is implemented in `RecommendationLearning`.
 Note that the app is using `OPENAI_API_KEY`.

 ## Build a native app with GraalVM: